jruwaard/aph_ema_handbook/docs/csd.md

 CSD.

 We will try to reconstruct the finding, using an alternative analysis strategy.
-One of the limitations of the Wichers et al analysis is that autocorrelation was analyzed at lag 1 only (i.e., only the correlation between t and t-1 was considered).
+One of the limitations of the Wichers et al analysis is that auto-correlation was analyzed at lag 1 only (i.e., only the correlation between t and t-1 was considered).
 With another analysis technique, called 'Detrended Fluctuation Analysis', all lags can be considered.